-In contrast to Table 3 in which we examined the impact of uncertainty on financial depth, foreign bank concentration has a negative and significant impact on banks' return on equity.
-This is consistent with the literature on foreign banking which argues that foreign bank entry can render national banking markets more competitive, leading to a reduction in the profitability and costs of financial intermediation (e.g., Claessens et al., 2001; and Claessens and Horen, 2014).
+In contrast to Table 2, in which we examined the impact of uncertainty on financial depth, foreign bank concentration has a negative and significant impact on banks' return on equity.
+This is consistent with the literature which has shown that the entry of foreign banks render national banking markets more competitive, reduce profitability and costs of financial intermediation in the industry (e.g., Claessens et al., 2001; and Claessens and Horen, 2014).